couchbase/couchbase-fluent-bit/README.md

 A quick summary of each release is given below to help understand the changes.
 For full details have a look at the diff of the tags and associated commits for each: https://github.com/couchbase/couchbase-fluent-bit/releases/tag/

+* main - in progress for next release
+  * Switch to using `record_modifier` for [common info](conf/couchbase/filter-add-common-info.conf) so missing variables do not trigger an exit, just an error.
+  * Removed Fluent Bit tests from running on every RHEL build: [issue](https://github.com/fluent/fluent-bit/issues/3520) with reliability so only run manually now on version change.
+  * Git version information now included in log output.
+  * Log entire environment at launch.
+  * Supports redaction of the `log` key as well now for un-parsed logfiles.
+  * Simple example showing how to implement a file-transfer service with the `forward` plugin.
+  * Updated to Fluent Bit [1.7.8](https://www.fluentbit.io/announcements/v1.7.8/).
 * 1.0.3
   * Disables auto-run of Fluent Bit unit tests during RHEL builds due to timing issue making them unreliable: https://github.com/fluent/fluent-bit/issues/3520
   * Added run-as numeric USER to support security improvements.